-This 5-day workshop is typically eligible for approximately 30 hours of training which equals to 30 CMs or 30 PDHs.
-IBPI applies to the AICP for Certification Maintenance credit for each course.
-We will provide an attendance certificate to those who document their professional development hours.
+This 5-day workshop is eligible for approximately 30 hours of training which equals to 30 CMs or 30 PDHs, and has been pre-approved for AICP credits (see our provider summary here).
+We will provide an attendance certificate to those who need to document their professional development hours.

 ON-CAMPUS HOUSING: Participants in this Comprehensive Bikeway Design workshop are eligible to register for housing in PSU residence halls for a rate of $68 per night.
 This registration portal will be open until 14 days prior to the check-in date or until the rooms fill, whichever comes first.